02 May Managing Chronic Pain with Food

 - Selenium: pasta, bread and grains, including corn, wheat and rice; animal products, like beef, fish, turkey, chicken; and, nuts, legumes, eggs, and cheese.

-  Remember,”When dealing with pain, diet can be your biggest ally or your worst enemy.”
+Remember, “when dealing with pain, diet can be your biggest ally or your worst enemy.”
+Food is important, and what we eat matters.
+That means that to be healthy and well, we need to understand the role food plays in a healthy lifestyle.
+Eating a good variety of fruits, vegetables and grains can not only ensure your wellness, it can help you manage your chronic pain.
 So, it’s important to understand the link between chronic pain and food to help you create a balanced, healthy diet to fight inflammation.

 Warning: Too much antioxidants (from supplementation or diet) can be harmful.
 Talk with your doctor or Registered Dietitian Nutritionist before changing your diet or taking supplements.

 *Sources: NIH: National Center for Complementary and Integrative Health. *Academy of Nutrition and Dietetics *Medline Plus